In Idaho, persons under the age of 18 (“minors”) may consent to their own healthcare in only limited circumstances.1

 (h) Any other competent individual representing himself or herself to be responsible for the health care of such person; or

-(i) If the person presents a medical emergency or there is a substantial likelihood of his or her life or health being seriously endangered by withholding or delay in the rendering of such … health care …, the attending health care provider may, in his or her discretion, authorize and/or provide such health care, as he or she deems appropriate…
+(i) If the person presents a medical emergency or there is a substantial likelihood of his or her life or health being seriously endangered by withholding or delay in the rendering of health care services to such person …, the attending health care provider may, in his or her discretion, authorize or provide such health care services, as he or she deems appropriate…

 Exceptions.
 Minors may consent to their own care in the following situations: